ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

   ./build_all.sh

-Set the 'fixed' directories using the script in the 'fix' subdirectory:
+Set the 'fixed' directories using the script in the './fix' subdirectory (where $MACHINE is 'hera', 'jet', 'wcoss2', or 's4'):

 ::

   ./link_fixdirs.sh emc $MACHINE

-where MACHINE is 'hera', 'jet', 'wcoss2', or 's4'.

 Configure for your experiment
 -----------------------------